Calvin Mac-Intosch

 A former youth team player at Ajax, he turned professional at HFC Haarlem in 2009.
-Following Haarlem's bankruptcy in January 2010, he moved on to SC Telstar.
-He spent four full seasons at Telstar, and made 91 league and cup appearances, before he moved up to the Eredivisie to play for SC Cambuur in May 2014.
+Following Haarlem's bankruptcy in January 2010, he moved to SC Telstar.
+He spent four full seasons at Telstar and made 91 league and cup appearances before he moved up to the Eredivisie to play for SC Cambuur in May 2014.
 He signed with English club Port Vale in July 2016.
 He returned to the Netherlands to play for Almere City in January 2017.
-He joined Norwegian side Notodden in 2018, before again returning to Netherlands to sign for Fortuna Sittard in February 2019.
+He joined the Norwegian side Notodden in 2018 before returning to the Netherlands to sign for Fortuna Sittard in February 2019.
 He rejoined former club Cambuur in May 2019 and helped them to win the Eerste Divisie title in the 2020–21 season.
+He signed with TOP Oss in June 2023.

 Career

 Haarlem

 Mac-Intosch spent 12 years at the Academy at Ajax and carried the club logo on the pitch during the 1998 UEFA Champions League final at the Amsterdam Arena.
-However he struggled with injuries and never featured in a first-team game.
+However, he struggled with injuries and never featured in a first-team game.
 He joined Haarlem in June 2009, having been released by Ajax.
-He made his first team debut for Haarlem against SC Veendam at Haarlem Stadion on 7 August 2009.
+He made his first-team debut for Haarlem against SC Veendam at Haarlem Stadion on 7 August 2009.
 He scored his first goal for the club 17 days later against AGOVV Apeldoorn.
 On 30 October, he was sent off against FC Eindhoven.
 On 13 December, he received the second red card of his career against FC Volendam at the Kras Stadion.
 He made a total of 22 Eerste Divisie (second tier) appearances for Haarlem before the club were made bankrupt and dissolved midway through the 2009–10 season.
 He quickly found a new club, ending the season with Telstar.
 He featured 13 times for Telstar, and received the third red card of his season in a 1–0 defeat to PEC Zwolle at the IJsseldelta Stadion on 12 February.
 Telstar ended the season in 18th place, finishing ahead of relegated FC Oss on goal difference.

 Telstar

-He played nine games in the 2009–10 season as Telstar rose to 14th place, and scored his first goal for the club in a 1–1 draw with Go Ahead Eagles on 29 April.
+He played nine games in the 2009–10 season as Telstar rose to 14th place and scored his first goal for the club in a 1–1 draw with Go Ahead Eagles on 29 April.
 However, he played just once in the 2011–12 campaign.
-He went on to secure a first team place in the 2012–13 season, and played 31 games as the "White Lions" posted a 14th-place finish in the league.
+He went on to secure a first-team place in the 2012–13 season and played 31 games as the "White Lions" posted a 14th-place finish in the league.
 He scored four goals in 37 appearances in the 2013–14 campaign, helping Telstar to a 15th-place finish.